Peliha-ip/Burrowed-Bonds/README.md

 - When a blighted attacks a player or a villager, poison is given to them.
 - Renaming a hedgehog "Sonic", which will change its texture to a character that needs no introduction.
 - Renaming a ferret "Blarret" will change its texture to match the character from My Singing Monsters.
 - Spike blocks are similar to pointed dripstone.
-The only difference, they can retract or erupt with a redstone input.
+The only difference is that they can retract or erupt when triggered by redstone.
 - Axolotls can now be green.
 - If a skunk is attacked, whatever attacked them will get sprayed on and get the stinky effect.
 The stinky effect makes nearby mobs, except undead mobs, which are actually attracted to whatever has the stinky effect.
-The stronger the effect, the bigger the radius is.
+The stronger the effect, the larger the radius.
 Phantoms also spawn if the player has the stinky effect, regardless of how much they slept.
 - Hamsters are found in forests, flower forests, birch forests, plains, meadows, cherry groves, and villages.
 - The baseball bat is a great mid-game melee weapon and a great ranged weapon when accompanied by the baseball ball and the baseball glove.
-Having a baseball glove equipped makes the ball take less time to return.
+Having a baseball glove makes the ball return faster.
-- Renaming a coyote "Wiles E Coyote" will change its texture to the famous Looney Tunes character.
+- Renaming a coyote "Wile E. Coyote" will change its texture to the famous Looney Tunes character.
 - Renaming a roadrunner "Meep Meep" will change its texture to match the Looney Tunes character and also make it absurdly fast.
 - Coyotes hunt roadrunners.
 - Having the stinky effect will immediately get the warden angry.
 So, going to the deep dark with the stinky effect is a death sentence.